 2010—the production of new refrigerant, R22 has been reduced by 65%.
 This has caused less supply to be available, and in the past few years, R22 has more than tripled in price in just 2 years (as of summer 2013).

-2015—the production of new refrigerant, R22 will be reduced by 90%!
+2015—the production of new refrigerant, R22 has reduced by 90%!
 This will likely cause a severe shortage of R-22 and the price will likely rise even more dramatically.

-2020—the production of new refrigerant, R22 will be reduced by 99.5%, effectively eliminating its availability.
+2020—the production of new refrigerant, R22 has been reduced by 99.5%, effectively eliminating its availability.
 At this point, recycled refrigerant or replacement refrigerants will be the only options and the price of recycled R22 will go even higher due to lack of supply.

 2030—the production and use of R22 will be completely banned.